“Self-discipline is self-caring.” —M Scott Peck

 A week ago, I finally made my triumphant return to the gym.
 For today’s article, I wanted to put it all out there.

 After all, this blog is one of my sources for accountability.

 If you’ve been in an accident that has interrupted your health journey, please know you’re not alone.
 I share my story today in hopes to help someone.

 Last November, I was in a car accident that left my right shoulder in a lot of pain.
 I stopped working out to make sure I fully recovered.
-Because truthfully, I didn’t want things to get worse to a point where I would have to push back my sweat sessions even longer.
+Truthfully, I didn’t want things to get worse to a point where I would have to push back my sweat sessions further.

 And yes, wearing anything that wasn’t zipped or buttoned up hurt.
-On top of all this, I was not getting quality sleep I needed because pain would shoot through my arm in the middle of the night and would jerk me awake.
+On top of all this, I was not getting quality sleep I needed.
+Pain would shoot through my arm in the middle of the night and jerk me awake.
 This happened for what felt like months and my upbeat, positive spirit started to fade.